OpenQuantumComputing/quantumreservoirpy/README.md

 states = res.run(timeseries)
 ```

 The above code will embed the one-dimensional `timeseries` into a higher dimensional space using a quantum circuit.
-However, the exact nature of this embedding is largely dependent on what you write as `INIT`.
+However, the exact nature of this embedding depends strongly on what you write as `INIT`.
 The rest of this README is dedicated to the creation of `QReservoir`s.
 ## Simple Layers
 `QReservoir` has two main arguments: `qubits`, which specify the number of qubits the circuit should use, and `layers`, which is described below.
 The rest of the arguments are explained later.

-There are currently only three *Simple* layers implemented, and all are shown below.
+Some layers are more intuitive than others.
+Below, for exdample, are three layers which correspond to some of `qiskit`'s own operations.

 ```python
 from qreservoirpy import QReservoir, Layers res = QReservoir(qubits=4, layers=[